-Fig. 18 shows a screen shot of the output of the 1080 standard colours defined by the four PS operators:

-- r g b setrgbcolor
+Fig. 18 shows a screen shot of the output of the 1080 standard colours defined by the four PS operators: - r g b setrgbcolor with corresponding values defined by the 1-Minus-Relation.
+The output is equal with Adobe Frame Maker.

 - c m y 0 setcmykcolor (always in addition as the inner square with half of the diameter for any colour)

-- -000 n setcmykcolor

-- w setgray
+- 0 0 0 n setcmykcolor - w setgray

 Therefore the display output of Fig. 18 (a screen shot produces a tiff-file) is equal.
-The printer output of Fig. 18 (based on the PDF-file created by the software Adobe Frame Maker) shows up to four different colour outputs for the four equivalent PS operators.
+The printer output of Fig. 18 (based on the PDF-file created by the software Adobe Frame Maker Version 8) shows up to four different colour outputs for the four equivalent PS operators, similar as the present software Adobe Reader